Conserving okapi in DRC

 - Support the implementation of the conservation strategy and continued monitoring of key okapi populations

-The workshop was hosted by the Governor of DRC’s Orientale Province and organised by ZSL and the IUCN SSC Giraffe and Okapi Specialist Group in partnership with the Institut Congolais pour la Conservation de la Nature (ICCN).
+The workshop was hosted by the Governor of DRC’s Orientale Province, which is in the centre of the okapi’s range, and organised by ZSL and the IUCN SSC Giraffe and Okapi Specialist Group in partnership with the Institut Congolais pour la Conservation de la Nature (ICCN).
 Around 40 fieldworkers, government representatives and community chiefs from across the range attended this collaborative, participatory workshop, some journeying by river or road for up to three days each way, demonstrating the importance of this initiative for Congo’s flagship species.

 Workshop participants first reviewed and updated the okapi status review prepared by ZSL, and then agreed a vision, goal, objectives and activities necessary to ensure the long-term survival of the species.
 Once finalised, the new IUCN SSC Giraffe and Okapi Specialist Group will work to support ICCN and partners to raise awareness and support to implement this strategy.

-ZSL is leading the range-wide okapi project on behalf of ICCN, and relies on the efforts of multiple partners working across the entire range and beyond, including:
+ZSL is leading this range-wide okapi project on behalf of ICCN, and relies on the efforts of multiple partners working across the entire okapi range and beyond, including Gilman International Conservation, the Okapi Conservation Project, Wildlife Conservation Society, Lukuru Foundation, Frankfurt Zoological Society and University of Cardiff.
+The project is generously funded by the UK government's Darwin Initiative, the US Fish and Wildlife Service and the Mohammed bin Zayed Species Conservation Fund.

 Support our work

-We are currently seeking additional funds to support the implementation of the okapi conservation strategy.
-If you would like to support this work, please
+We are currently seeking additional funds to support further okapi surveys and to develop and implement the okapi conservation action plan.
+If you would like to support this work, please Donate now